jibinkmathew94/Slack_RTM_Django_Project/README.md

 python manage.py runrtmclient

 ```
+in one terminal window

-run
+and run

 ```
 python manage.py runserver
 ```

-to start the server
+in other terminal window to start the server